welteki/docs.actuated.dev/docs/examples/registry-mirror.md

 ## Create a Docker Hub Access token

-Create a Docker Hub Access token with "Public repos only" scope, and save it as `~/hub.txt` on the Actuated Host.
+Create a Docker Hub Access token with "Public repos only" scope, and save it as `~/hub.txt` on the Actuated Server.

 ![Settings for a public token](/images/read-only-public-token.png)